mitsuhiko/super-secret-wsgi-replacement/webapi.rst

 to ensure that a call to ``environ['webapp.input'].read()`` is safe, thus limiting the incoming data to the content length.

 ..
-TODO: Is there a PSH?
-Are there cases of bodies without content length?
+TODO: chunked data and content length?

+..
+TODO: proper input API (tell?)

+..
+TODO: request input errors in WSGI undefined.  closed client?!

 Readers familiar with the WSGI specification will notice that some keys present in WSGI are missing.
 Especially there seem to be no keys for